 We conduct our business worldwide.
 We are headquartered in Taiwan and have most of our operations outside of the United States.
-We undertake our design and development activities primarily in China, Korea and Taiwan.
-Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located primarily in China, Europe, Korea, Malaysia and Taiwan.
-We generated 93%, 90% and 89% of our revenue in 2009, 2010 and 2011, respectively, from sales to customers outside the United States.
+We undertake our design and development activities primarily in Korea and Taiwan.
+Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located primarily in China, Europe, Korea, and Taiwan.
+We generated 90%, 89% and 93% of our revenue in 2010, 2011 and 2012, respectively, from sales to customers outside the United States.
 International operations are subject to many other inherent risks, including but not limited to:

-- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to Taiwan and Korea); - unexpected changes in, or impositions of, legislative or regulatory requirements; - complying with a variety of foreign laws;

-- differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - imposition of additional taxes and penalties; and - other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.
+- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to Taiwan and Korea); - unexpected changes in, or impositions of, legislative or regulatory requirements; - · complying with a variety of foreign laws; - differing legal standards with respect to protection of intellectual property and employment practices; - · cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - · imposition of additional taxes and penalties; and - other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.

-Although our reporting currency is the NT dollar, the majority of our sales and cost of sales are denominated in the U.S. dollar.
-The majority of our operating expenses are denominated in the NT dollar, and to a lesser extent Korean won, Chinese renminbi, and U.S. dollar.
-As a result, appreciation or depreciation of other currencies in relation to the NT dollar could result in material transaction and translation gains or losses that could adversely affect, or cause fluctuations in, our results of operations.
+Although our reporting currency is the U.S. dollar, and the majority of our sales and cost of sales are denominated in the U.S. dollar, the majority of our operating expenses are denominated in the NT dollar, and to a lesser extent Korean won, Chinese renminbi, and U.S. dollar.
+The functional currency of our Korean operations is the Korean Won.
+As a result, appreciation or depreciation of other currencies in relation to the U.S. dollar could result in material transaction and translation gains or losses that could adversely affect, or cause fluctuations in, our results of operations.
 We do not currently engage in currency hedging activities.